-With real-time spam detection, Messages makes chatting easier and safer.
-This feature works with your message data while keeping your messages private.
-And it’s optional—so you're in control.
+With real-time spam detection, Google Messages makes chatting easier and safer.
+Spam detection works with your message data while keeping your messages private.
+And it’s optional, so you're in control.

 How spam detection works